isx45128227/MongoVsPostgres/documentacio.md

 `docker run --name postgrestwitter -h postgrestwitter -d isx45128227/postgrestwitter`

-* It is also created a Dockerfile with the specifications, but the main problem is that the dump database is about 2GB and GitHub doesn't allow me to upload this file.

 * Later we run our queries using psql (user password is **jupiter**).
 You should wait a little bit until twitter database is ready (about 1 minute).

 `psql -h 172.17.0.2 -p 5432 -U docker -d twitter -c 'SELECT * FROM usuaris;'`